Belinda Smith

 Belinda Smith (born 1 June 1995) is an Australian rules footballer playing for West Coast in the AFL Women's (AFLW).

+Early life

+Smith was born in Lake Grace, Western Australia.

+AFL Women's career

+Fremantle (2017–2018)

-Born in Lake Grace, Western Australia, Smith was drafted by Fremantle with their 13th selection and 100th overall in the 2016 AFL Women's draft.
+Smith was drafted by Fremantle with their 13th selection and 100th overall in the 2016 AFL Women's draft.
 She made her debut in the thirty-two point loss to the Western Bulldogs at VU Whitten Oval in the opening round of the 2017 season.
 She played every match in her debut season to finish with seven matches.

+Western Bulldogs (2019)

 In June 2018, Smith was delisted by Fremantle and was signed by the Western Bulldogs as a free agent.

+West Coast (2020–present)

 In April 2019, Smith joined expansion club West Coast.